-With all of the fantastic food happenings in the world of Harry Potter one might assume that meals aren't capped off with a run of the mill after-dinner mint.
-Instead, the breath freshener of choice with the Hogwarts set are these Peppermint Humbugs.
+With all of the fantastic food happenings in the world of Harry Potter, one might assume that meals aren't capped off with a run-of-the-mill after-dinner mint.
+Instead, the breath freshener of choice with the Hogwarts set is Peppermint Humbugs.
 And making these Potter-centric candies at home might just be the most fun-filled project in Dinah Buchholz's The Unofficial Harry Potter Cookbook.

 As always with our Cook the Book feature, we have five (5) copies of The Unofficial Harry Potter Cookbook to give away this week.

 - 1 cup granulated sugar

 - 1/4 teaspoon peppermint extract